yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/Week-5-6-Assignments.md

 For specific instructions on how we'd like you to use github for this assignment, see the [Yalies On Rails 2014 Spring Repository](https://github.com/yale-stc-developer-curriculum/Yalies-On-Rails-2014-Spring/) (the repository the wiki is on top of).

+You should be using git the whole time, making a new commit for every change you make.
+Approximately every 3-10 minutes you should make a commit.

 ####Base Specification
   - You must use Ruby version `2.0.0-p247`
     - `rbenv install 2.0.0-p247` (anywhere, to install this on your machine)